jkoubele/pol-II-analysis/README.md

 features (Ensembl distinguish ```3_prime_utr``` and ```5_prime_utr```, while Gencode names both as ```UTR```), the type of ```.gtf``` file must be provided as an argument to the script (```ensembl``` or ```gencode``` ).
 ## Workflow
+This section provides information how to process a given dataset, after the steps from the *Setup* sections have been completed.
+### Data preparation
+We will start from a ```FASTQ``` folder, containing unprocessed paired reads.
+The name of the folder can be arbitrary (is not hardcoded in the pipeline), although we recommend sticking to the names provided in the computational graph visualization above.

+The ```FASTQ``` folder is supposed to contain one subfolder for each sample.
+Names of the subfolders will be used as sample names in every following steps of the pipeline.
+Therefore, the naming can be again arbitrary.

+Each sample subfolder is expected to contain files ```R1.fastq.gz``` and ```R2.fastq.gz``` with reads 1 and 2, respectively.
+The naming of these files **is** hardcoded in the pipeline (as well as the naming of all files that will be created during the pipeline run).
+The FASTQ input files are expected to be compressed by gunzip (hence the ```.gz``` extension).
+If the sequencing was done with Unique Molecular Identifiers (UMIs), we expect that the UMIs are added to the read names (using e.g. the ```extract``` command of [UMI-tools](https://umi-tools.readthedocs.io/en/latest/)).
+### Running the pipeline
+1. **Initial quality control**: